SyedaNadia/gold-price-chart-widget/readme.txt

 == Description ==

-Live Gold & Silver Price chart widget allow you to display a real time gold & silver price charts in any of your widget areas.
+Live Gold & Silver Price chart widget allow you to display real time gold & silver price charts in any of your widget areas.
 The charts are automatically updated every minute from Monday to Friday.

 = Features =